 The Environmental World Group (EWG) tested 17 popular name brand fragrances and each contained an average of four hormone-disrupting chemicals and ten chemicals known to be sensitizers that can trigger allergic reactions.
 Of the 91 different chemicals used in the 17 fragrances tested, only 27 had ever been assessed for safety by the international fragrance associations that are responsible for setting the voluntary safety standards for chemicals being used in “fragrances.”

 Think this article has nothing to do with sex?
-Well, many fragrances contain chemicals like diethyl phthalate (DEP), which was found in 12 of the 17 fragrances tested.
-It’s known to disrupt hormones, including testosterone, and “there’s evidence connecting phthalates to developmental disorders, especially among newborn boys.”
+Actually many fragrances contain chemicals like diethyl phthalate (DEP), a substance that belongs to a group of chemicals called phthalates, was found in 12 of the 17 fragrances tested.
+It’s believed to disrupt hormones, including testosterone, and “there’s evidence connecting phthalates to developmental disorders, especially among newborn boys.”
 DEP has also been linked to poor lung function, sperm issues, increased risk of childhood asthma, and polycystic ovarian syndrome (PCOS).
-But since you can’t intentionally expose pregnant women or children to phthalates just to see what happens it’s difficult to gather enough irrefutable proof, which is enough to allow it to remain legal.
-Unfortunately, in the US, chemicals are considered safe until it can be proven otherwise (the opposite of how many other countries operate).
+In 2021, more recent studies even lead some experts to believe phthalates could be responsible for worldwide fertility dropping by 50% from 1960 to 2015.

 Many fragrances also contain synthetic musks, a chemical that’s drawn to fatty tissue and stored there.
 Since breasts are mostly fat, these chemicals frequently end up in breast milk.
 Based on a Swedish study from 2008, the more fragrance products someone uses, including fragranced detergent, the more musks there were likely to be in their breast milk.